Electropolishing vs Mechanical Polishing

 The features of electropolishing are the following:

-Differences Between Electropolishing and Mechanical Polishing
+3. Differences Between Electropolishing and Mechanical Polishing

 Scope of Application

-Electropolishing is intended for a range of materials including:
+Electropolishing is intended for a range of materials, including:

 This process is used to create such types of equipment as: heat exchangers, storage tanks for various industries, clean rooms for pharmaceutical manufacturers, food processing tools, medical tools, vehicle parts, and others.

-At the same time, mechanical polishing can be applied to almost any metal, so there is no need to reference all suitable materials here.
+Mechanical polishing can be applied to almost any metal, so there is no need to reference all suitable materials here.

 This process is used in such industries as food, pharmacy, automobile, and cosmetic ones.
 And it is intended to create such types of equipment as: architectural metal, cookware, metal automobile parts, office furniture, fittings, and others.